 Business development requires not only understanding one’s own business, but also that of competitors and of the market as a whole.
-Part of gaining that understanding is simply researching and listening with an open mind, but part of it is also collecting and analyzing data.
-Knowing which market segments respond to what types of campaigns, how large the market is, and whether the market is currently changing will give you an advantage over competitors.
+Part of gaining that understanding is simply researching and listening with an open mind, while another component is collecting and analyzing data.
+Knowing which market segments respond to what types of campaign, how large the market is, and whether the market is currently changing, will give you an advantage over competitors.
 That means understanding and staying current with statistics and trends.